mohit-marathe/zetajs/README.md

 [UNO](https://wiki.documentfoundation.org/Documentation/DevGuide) technology.

-Use cases range from an in-browser office suite that looks and feels just like its desktop counterpart, to fine-tuned custom text editing and spreadsheet capabilites embedded in your web site, to a headless zetajs instance that does document conversion in the background.
+Use cases range from an in-browser office suite that looks and feels just like its desktop counterpart, to fine-tuned custom text editing and spreadsheet capabilities embedded in your web site, to a headless zetajs instance that does document conversion in the background.

 For a detailed description of zetajs, see the [Starting Points](docs/start.md) documentation.